The Rainbows Of Yangmingshan

 It is the bus ride which tours around the different interesting points of the park, circles the same route, and back to the bus station.
 Our plan is to ride this bus to the visitor’s center and start the trail hike for Mt.
 Qixing. but the gods seem to have different plans for us.

 Aside from the dreadful rain, the arrival of Bus # 108 seems to take on forever and the lines for this route is depressingly long.
 Only one bus arrived while we were lined up for almost an hour that we eventually decided that maybe it is not the right opportunity to do our mountain adventure.
 Fact is, the weather was not very conducive for hiking.

 Eventually, we decided to go to our plan B, which is to see the calla lilies in Zhu Zi Hu.
-We thought that if we make it in time, that is be done by noon- we can still go and visit the Beitou Hot Springs to have a more relaxed afternoon.
+We thought that if we make it in time, that is being done by noon- we can still go and visit the Beitou Hot Springs to have a more relaxed afternoon.

 We hurriedly caught the bus which would take us to Zhu Zi Hu, looking forward to beautiful pictures with hundreds of white calla lilies in our background.
 We wished.
-Due to a cruel twist of fate, we accidentally caught the right bus- going the opposite direction.
+Due to a cruel twist of fate, we accidentally caught the right bus- going in the opposite direction.
 We suddenly found ourselves going down the mountains of Yangmingshan, towards the town of Beitou.

-Guiness Record breaking rainbows @ The Yangminghsan National Park
+Guiness’ Record-breaking rainbows @ The Yangminghsan National Park

 Later on, when we got back to Manila, we found out that this rainbow became a world record as the longest lasting rainbow ever recorded.
 According to the reports, it lit up the sky for 8 hours and 58 minutes long.
 It was still there when we were walking around Beitou town in the afternoon, This experience was really one for the books, and we were simply lucky to have seen it when we did.